UPPMAX/UPPMAX-documentation/docs/cluster_guides/bianca_file_transfer_using_gui.md

 So, for secure file transfer to Bianca, one needs a tool that supports SFTP.

-???- warning "Use SFTP ... and why SCP will never work"
+???- warning "Use SFTP ... and why users think incorrectly that SCP will work"

-    You must use SFTP.
+    Only SFTP will work.
+SCP will never work.

-    However, some users find tools that support another protocol called 'SCP'.
+    However, some users use tools that support SFTP, yet that have 'SCP' in the name, for example, 'WinSCP'.
-    We understand the confusion, due
-    to the many technical and abbreviated terms.
+    As users hear from colleagues that the tool 'WinSCP' works, they may incorrectly conclude that SCP will work.

+    SCP will never work.
 Only SFTP will work.

 Whatever tool one picks, additionally, the tool must **not** store a password.
 Due to security reasons, one needs to connect to Bianca using a password